keikai/doc/axyra/guides/write-data-to-excel-java.md

 # From JSON

-`jackson-databind` is already on the classpath — the SDK uses it across the JNI boundary — so deserialize into the same kind of record and reuse the path above.
+`jackson-databind` is already on the classpath — the library uses it across the JNI boundary — so deserialize into the same kind of record and reuse the path above.

 ```java